dfinity/pocketic-py/README.md

 Alternatively, you can open the `pocket-ic` binary by right clicking on it in the Finder and selecting "Open" from the drop-down menu.
 Then, confirm opening this application by clicking "Open" again in the dialog that opened.

-You can test that everything is working by calling `pocket-ic` from any folder;
+You can test that everything is working by running `pocket-ic --help` from any folder;
-PocketIC should start and tell you that you're missing the a required argument.
+PocketIC should start and display its help message.

 ### PocketIC Testing Library (this repository)